Practical Guide: Personal Income Tax (IRPF)

 Table of Contents

-The IRPF (Impuesto sobre la Renta de las Personas Físicas) is a direct tax applied to tax residents in Spain on income generated in Spain, but also on their worldwide income.
-In other words, regardless of where this income comes from (from Spain or abroad), the tax applies to all the earnings of a person living in Spain permanently or for an extended period.
-Its system is progressive, meaning that the tax rate increases with income.
+IRPF (Impuesto sobre la Renta de las Personas Físicas) is a direct tax applied to tax residents in Spain on income generated in Spain, but also on their worldwide income.
+In other words, regardless of where this income comes from (Spain or abroad), the tax applies to all earnings of a person living in Spain permanently or for an extended period.
+It is a progressive system, meaning that the tax rate increases with income.

 Individuals subject to IRPF: